janheindejong/howtos/readme.md

 ## PlantUML in VSCode

-* Install the PlantUML extension
+After installing the PlantUML extension in VSCode, there are two ways to setup it up: with local rendering, or server-side rendering.

+* Serverside rendering -> add the following to the VSCode settings: `"plantuml.server": "https://plantuml.com/plantuml", "plantuml.render": "PlantUMLServer"`
-* Install Java and Graphviz: `sudo apt install default-jre graphviz`
+* Local rendering -> install Java and Graphvix: `sudo apt install default-jre graphviz`
-* Configure VSCode: `"plantuml.server": "https://plantuml.com/plantuml"`

-The latter just acts as a prefix for the generation of URLs.

 # Howdy - facial recogniation for log-in